What Is Email Marketing Automation? +7 Ways to Use Email Automation

 The main goal of drip campaigns is to stay in contact with your new leads and provide them with information that moves them towards becoming customers.

 Unlike drip campaigns where the content is pre-determined before a user even signs up for your list, triggered emails are sent in response to specific actions someone takes on your site.

-One of the best examples this is shopping cart abandonment emails.
+One of the best examples of this is shopping cart abandonment emails.
 As the name implies, these emails can be sent when a user visits an ecommerce site, adds something to their shopping cart, and leaves the site without completing the purchase.

 If you’ve ever done this on an ecommerce site, you may have received an email like this one: